unbinding-org/vocab/README.md

 this project is a collection of software & documentation that supports the building of vocabularies of useful ideas, concepts and categories from the pali canon & theravadin buddhist teachers.

-the goal: to abstract concepts out of opinions so a person in training can, at a glance, understand the nuances between their different interpretations.
+the goal: to abstract concepts out of opinions so a person in training can, at a glance, understand the nuances between the different existing interpretations.

 the project currently includes the following sub-projects:
 - a web server that publishes ontologies & vocabularies